Thai Cashew Chicken or Gai Pad Med Mamuang, is an easy stir fry with savory chicken, crunchy cashews, onions, and roasted chili peppers.

 - Place Oil in a wok over medium heat.
 Add Dried Chili's and Cashews and fry quickly for about 20 seconds, just to release aroma from peppers and add crunch to cashews.
 Remove with a slotted spoon and drain on a paper towel.

 - Mix flour with sliced chicken breast until all pieces are coated.
-Bring heat on wok to medium high, add Chicken and cook thoroughly.
+Bring heat on wok to medium high, add Chicken and cook chicken half way.

-- Add sauce mixture, onions, half of green onions, cashews, and chili peppers.
+- Then add half of green onions, cashews, and chili peppers.
 Stir well.
-Allow sauce to bubble and onions to soften a bit, then turn off heat, add remaining green onions and serve hot with rice.
+Allow sauce to bubble, add water if it is too thick.
+Taste and see if additional soy sauce or sweetener is needed.
+Turn off heat, garnish with remaining green onions, and serve hot with rice.

 Nutritional information is provided as an estimate only and depends on ingredients and amounts used.
 Thai Caliente makes no guarantees to the accuracy of this information.